Colbert Super PAC: Funds

 In an October 2011 email to his supporters Colbert explained how his 501(c)(4) could be used to legally launder anonymous donations to his Super PAC, "Americans for a Better Tomorrow, Tomorrow".

 As you know, when we began Colbert Super PAC, we had a simple dream; to use the Supreme Court's Citizens United ruling to fashion a massive money cannon that would make all those who seek the White House quake with fear and beg our allegiance ... in strict accordance with federal election law.

 And you've responded generously; giving your (or, possibly, your parents') hard-earned money in record numbers.
 And although we value those donations, we were somewhat surprised to note that none of them ended in "-illion".

 That is why I formed the Colbert Super PAC S.H.H., a 501(c)(4), to help lure the big donors.
 As anybody who thumbs through the tax code on the toilet knows, a 501(c)(4) organization is a nonprofit that can take unlimited donations and never has to report the donors.
 This should be especially helpful considering that establishing this new 501(c)(4) has quadrupled our parentheses budget.

 Already, we have gotten a massive donation from [NAME WITHHELD], a kind and [ADJECTIVE WITHHELD] person who only wants to [OBJECTIVE WITHHELD].

 In a January 31, 2012, FEC filing, the Super PAC reported raising over $219,000, making a grand total of $1.02 million raised.
 The filing also listed donors who gave more than $200 to the Super PAC, including Lieutenant Governor of California Gavin Newsom ($500), actor Bradley Whitford ($250), and actress Laura San Giacomo ($250).
 In a press release Colbert said, "We raised it on my show and used it to materially influence the elections — in full accordance with the law.
 It's the way our founding fathers would have wanted it, if they had founded corporations instead of just a country."
 Colbert Super PAC reported raising over $33,000 in February 2012, with approximately $780,000 cash on hand.
 In the final pre-election filing for the 2012 general election, Americans for a Better Tomorrow, Tomorrow reported $776,731 still on hand, with total contributions for the election cycle of $1,231,916.
-In 2024 it was revealed that a unnamed billionaire had offered to donate $500,000 on top of the $1.02 million already raised, which Colbert rejected.
+In 2024 it was revealed that an unnamed billionaire had offered to donate $500,000 on top of the $1.02 million already raised, which Colbert rejected.

 Colbert Super PAC had more donors in the state of Texas than Restore Our Future, the super PAC supporting Mitt Romney's 2012 presidential campaign.